 How you're assessed

+There are a range of assessments throughout the course including exams, assignments and presentations.
 Many of your assignments are focused on real-world scenarios to help you develop skills that you can take into your career.
-You’ll be assessed on placement by the radiographers you work with and you’ll gain experience in presenting to an audience through presentations and posters.
+You’ll be assessed on placement by the radiographers you work with, and you’ll gain experience in presenting to an audience through presentations and posters.

 Work placements

-Clinical placements are an integral part of your study.
-You will be allocated to a placement centring on one of the East Midlands cities, with the length of time spent on placement increasing in each phase of the programme.
+Clinical placements are an integral part of your study and make up roughly 50% of this programme.
+You will be allocated to a placement with the majority of these being in the East Midlands.
 Find answers to your frequently asked questions about placements.

 Who you will meet